poseidon-framework/poseidon-framework.github.io/trident.md

 ```
 Usage: trident genoconvert ((-d|--baseDir DIR) |
-                             ((-p|--genoOne ARG) | --inFormat ARG --genoFile ARG
+                             ((-p|--genoOne FILE) | --inFormat FORMAT
-                               --snpFile ARG --indFile ARG) [--snpSet ARG])
+                               --genoFile FILE --snpFile FILE --indFile FILE)
-                           --outFormat ARG [--onlyGeno]
+                             [--snpSet SET]) --outFormat FORMAT [--onlyGeno]
-                           [-o|--outPackagePath ARG] [--removeOld]
+                           [-o|--outPackagePath DIR] [--removeOld]
-                           [--outPlinkPopName ARG]
+                           [--outPlinkPopName MODE]

   Convert the genotype data in a Poseidon package to a different file format

 Available options:
   -h,--help                Show this help text
-  -d,--baseDir DIR         a base directory to search for Poseidon Packages
+  -d,--baseDir DIR         A base directory to search for Poseidon packages.
-                           (could be a Poseidon repository)
-  -p,--genoOne ARG         one of the input genotype data files.
-Expects .bed or
+  -p,--genoOne FILE        One of the input genotype data files.
+Expects .bed,
-                           .bim or .fam for PLINK and .geno or .snp or .ind for
+                           .bim or .fam for PLINK and .geno, .snp or .ind for
                            EIGENSTRAT.
 The other files must be in the same
-                           directory and must have the same base name
+                           directory and must have the same base name.
-  --inFormat ARG           the format of the input genotype data: EIGENSTRAT or
+  --inFormat FORMAT        The format of the input genotype data: EIGENSTRAT or
-                           PLINK (only necessary for data input with --genoFile
-                           + --snpFile + --indFile)
-  --genoFile ARG           the input geno file path
-  --snpFile ARG            the input snp file path
-  --indFile ARG            the input ind file path
-  --snpSet ARG             the snpSet of the package: 1240K, HumanOrigins or
-                           Other. (only relevant for data input with
-                           -p|--genoOne or --genoFile + --snpFile + --indFile,
-                           because the packages in a -d|--baseDir already have
-                           this information in their respective POSEIDON.yml
-                           files) Default: Other
-  --outFormat ARG          the format of the output genotype data: EIGENSTRAT or
                            PLINK.
+Only necessary for data input with --genoFile
+                           + --snpFile + --indFile.
+  --genoFile FILE          Path to the input geno file.
+  --snpFile FILE           Path to the input snp file.
+  --indFile FILE           Path to the input ind file.
+  --snpSet SET             The snpSet of the package: 1240K, HumanOrigins or
+                           Other.
+Only relevant for data input with -p|--genoOne
+                           or --genoFile + --snpFile + --indFile, because the
+                           packages in a -d|--baseDir already have this
+                           information in their respective POSEIDON.yml files.
+                           (default: Other)
+  --outFormat FORMAT       the format of the output genotype data: EIGENSTRAT or
+                           PLINK.
-  --onlyGeno               should only the resulting genotype data be returned?
+  --onlyGeno               Should only the resulting genotype data be returned?
-                           This means the output will not be a Poseidon package
+                           This means the output will not be a Poseidon package.
-  -o,--outPackagePath ARG  the output package directory path - this is optional:
+  -o,--outPackagePath DIR  Path to the output package directory.
+This is
-                           If no path is provided, then the output is written to
+                           optional: If no path is provided, then the output is
-                           the directories where the input genotype data file
+                           written to the directories where the input genotype
-                           (.bed/.geno) is stored
+                           data file (.bed/.geno) is stored. (default: Nothing)
   --removeOld              Remove the old genotype files when creating the new
-                           ones
+                           ones.
-  --outPlinkPopName ARG    Where to write the population/group name into the FAM
+  --outPlinkPopName MODE   Where to write the population/group name into the FAM
                            file in Plink-format.
 Three options are possible:
                            asFamily (default) | asPhenotype | asBoth.
 See also
                            --inPlinkPopName.